 get an illustrated folding guide

 If you are in the market for your first ever field guide to birds, I recommend starting with a simple fold-out guide to the backyard birds of our area.
-There are two good options available for our area: David Allen Sibley’s Backyard Birds of Northern California and John Muir Law’s Yard and Garden Birds of the San Francisco Bay Area (there are some other less good options as well, but you can trust me that these two are the best).
-Either of these guides illustrates around 70 species, all laid out for easy, at-a-glance comparison.
+The best option currently available is David Allen Sibley’s Backyard Birds of Northern California (there are some other less good options as well, but you can trust me that this one is the best).
+Such a guide illustrates around 70 species, all laid out for easy, at-a-glance comparison.
 At this stage, by sticking to common yard species, a visual search method works fine – just look at all the pictures until you see one that matches the bird in your yard – but it won’t work so well in a book with hundreds of pages.
 Once you’ve learned 50 birds or so from your folding guide, you will have a framework that will let you understand the arrangement of birds within the bigger books below.

-If you regularly visit local ponds and wetlands in the winter, you may also want to complement your backyard guide with a similar folding waterbird guide: the same two artists produce two appropriate guides for this purpose, Sibley’s Birds of the California Coast and Jack Law’s Birds of the Sacramento Valley (both have a pretty good species selection for Marin/the Bay Area and focus on shorebirds and waterfowl).
+If you regularly visit local ponds and wetlands in the winter, you may also want to complement your backyard guide with a similar folding waterbird guide, such as Sibley’s Birds of the California Coast.
+(Also pictured: John Muir Law’s Yard and Garden Birds of the San Francisco Bay Area.
+This guide is now out of print, but is also a good option if you happen to come across one.)

 If you want to learn all the common birds of our region (300-450 species):